waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Floor 3F
 - **Objective:** Activate switch at (4, 6).
 - **Method:** Use the boulder starting at (14, 13).
 - **Status:** A mistake was made, pushing the boulder to an unsolvable position at (14, 14).
-Currently resetting the puzzle by leaving and re-entering the floor.
-- **Note:** `boulder_puzzle_solver` has confirmed a valid solution exists from the puzzle's initial state.
+- **Plan:** Per critical directive, must attempt to solve from the current state.
+Will analyze all available boulders on the floor to find a valid path to the switch.